A strategy outlining a tactical plan is prepared for each fixture and event.

 The game-strategy requires each individual within the team, including the coaching and support staff, to work to their individual and collective potential to carry out the agreed strategy.

 Why is the delivery of the game-strategy important?

-Approaching games with a clear and agreed strategy ensures all eventualities are prepared for and players enter into events with the highest level of detail in order to be successful.
+Approaching games with a clear and agreed strategy ensures all eventualities are prepared for and players enter into events with the highest level of detail and confidence in order to be successful.

-Working to a game-strategy ensures performance is focused on a series of learning objectives, increasing the development potential of each event.
+Working to a game-strategy ensures coaching is focused on a series of learning objectives increasing the development potential.

 How is the game-strategy delivered?

-Coaches are expected to demonstrate excellent touchline management and relevant tactical changes as required by the state of the game.
+Coaches are expected to demonstrate excellent touchline management to make tactical changes as required by the state of the game and our DNA.

 Half-time is used for concise feedback and the facilitation of individual and unit discussions.
 Professional touchline communication and conduct is expected throughout.

 Similarly, Hawks players are challenged to carry out the agreed game-strategy displaying excellent game management according to the state of the game.
-Professional conduct is expected throughout all aspects of the game.
+Excellent conduct, sportsmanship and a good attiude to teammates, opponents, coaches and match officials is expected throughout all aspects of the game.

 After each fixture the effectiveness of the game-strategy is reviewed against individual and team objectives.
 The review process utilises all available data and statistics and is supported by all performance service functions.